Mike Resnick: Mike Resnick Memorial Award

+The first winner, in 2021, was Z.T.
+Bright for his story "The Measure of a Mother's Love".
+In 2022, the winner was “What Would You Pay for a Second Chance?” by Chris Kulp.
+In 2023, the winner was “For the Great and Immortal” by Daniel Burnbridge.
+In 2024, the winner was "When I was Your Age" by Sam Brown.

 Series bibliography

 Resnick wrote more than 70 novels and published over 25 collections.
 He edited more than 40 anthologies.
 Fiona Kelleghan compiled Mike Resnick: An Annotated Bibliography and Guide to His Work (Farthest Star, 2000).
 Adrienne Gormley completed a 679-page second edition, which was published in 2012.
 This is a list of his series.